prayer-timetable/prayer_calc_dart/README.md

 - _DateTime_ **sunset** - maghrib prayer time
 - _DateTime_ **dusk** - isha prayer time

-## Durations
+## Calc

-This class calculates durations to and from the prayers, taking into account next day Dawn for Isha prayer, as well as Previous day Isha when calculating Dawn for day after midnight.
+This class calculates calc to and from the prayers, taking into account next day Dawn for Isha prayer, as well as Previous day Isha when calculating Dawn for day after midnight.
 It also determines current, next and previous prayers based on current time.
 It returns the following:

 - _Duration_ **countDown** - time until the next prayer
 - _Duration_ **countUp** - time passed since the current prayer begun